(This policy is subject to change.)

 Credits earned at another college that meet degree requirements are not included when calculating grade point average, but are included when calculating percentage of completion (i.e. completion rate) and Maximum Time Frame.
 A 2.0 Minnesota Transfer Curriculum grade point average that includes all transfer course grades as well as Fond du Lac Tribal and Community College course grades is required for recognition of a student’s completion of the entire Minnesota Transfer Curriculum with or without completing an associate degree.
 This grade point average calculation will be made in the general education requirement section of a student’s degree audit.

 Consortium/Joint Program Credits

-Credits accepted for purposes of processing financial aid are included with registered and attempted credits, and are included in the Maximum Time Frame calculation.
+Credits accepted for purposes of processing financial aid are included with registered and attempted credits, and are included in the cumulative GPA, completion percentage, and Maximum Time Frame calculations.